xwal/awesome-stars/README.md

 - [Awesome-ARKit](https://github.com/olucurious/Awesome-ARKit) - A curated list of awesome ARKit projects and resources.
 Feel free to contribute!
 - [AGVolumeControlView](https://github.com/agilie/AGVolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic
 - [ARuler](https://github.com/duzexu/ARuler) - Mesure distance using apple ARKit
-- [JTAppleCalendar](https://github.com/patchthecode/JTAppleCalendar) - The Unofficial Apple iOS Swift Calendar View. iOS calendar Library. iOS calendar Control.
+- [JTAppleCalendar](https://github.com/patchthecode/JTAppleCalendar) - The Unofficial Apple iOS Swift Calendar View.
+Swift calendar Library. iOS calendar Control.
 100% Customizable
 - [SwiftMonkey](https://github.com/zalando/SwiftMonkey) - A framework for doing randomised UI testing of iOS apps
 - [Neural-Network-Playground](https://github.com/hetelek/Neural-Network-Playground) - A neural network Swift playground, with no third party dependencies.
 - [iOS-11-by-Examples](https://github.com/artemnovichkov/iOS-11-by-Examples) - 👨🏻‍💻 Examples of new iOS 11 APIs